suxess-it/kubriX/proposals/gitops-structure.md

 ### User Story 2

+# TODO: maybe this user story should get merged in the user story above

 As a
 **dev-team with lots of knowledge in kubernetes, argocd, kustome and helm** I want to onboard my app with high flexibility and with less governance as possible